 It can also help you make homemade dips and nut butters that can quickly turn into a healthy snack idea.

 These 4 easy and healthy after school snacks for kids will keep them going through homework and family fun!

 1. Shaped Fruit Kabobs

-Just like the name states, these fun after school treats can be in any shape your child desires.
-From flowers and hearts to cars and superheroes.
+Just like the name states, these healthy after school snacks can be in any shape your child desires.
+From flowers and hearts to stars and superheroes.

 - Simply find shaped cookie cutters that you know your child will love.

 - Slice melon fruit such as watermelon, cantaloupe, or honeydew into so that it makes a flat surface and press the cookie cutter into the fruit.

 - Place the fruit into a skewer; you can also alternate with different fruits (berries, grapes, etc.)

 - Place the kabobs in the fridge so that they are nice and cool when eaten.
 Find the perfect cookie cutter and the possibilities are endless!

 2. Greek Yogurt Parfaits